 Depending on the administrator of the Tsugi server, you may be able to get an LTI key and secret for the use of the tools on the server.
 Tsugi has a capability to let you log in and request keys that can be enabled by the sytem owner.

 Tsugi supports both LTI 1.x and has support for LTI 2.0 but most uses of these tools in an LMS is LTI 1.x.
-So you most likely will need an LTI 1.x key.

 This is my very simple social peer grader that I use for low-stakes assessment in my on-campus and Coursera classes.
 It is generally a few images and/or a bit of text with a simple grading rubric.
 Here is the URL for the peer grading: